Pennysia/.github/profile/README.md

-# Pennysia Protocol
+# Pennysia

-Pennysia is building the 1st low-risk, high-reward AMM for passive LP.
+We unify world's liquidity into one marketplace.

 - [Website](https://pennysia.com)